Wireless Modes and Channels

 About DFS Channels

 In some regions, DFS (Dynamic Frequency Selection) channels operate in the 5GHz band.
-Because DFS channels are used with radar, transmissions from your AP device stop if radar signals are detected on that channel.
-You can disable the use of DFS channels in your AP device configuration.
+Because DFS channels are used with radar, transmissions from your AP stop if radar signals are detected on that channel.

-Using DFS channels can be helpful with 802.11ac and an 80MHz channel width because of the extra spectrum availability, but using these channels can result in your AP devices being slow to connect on the wireless network.
+Using DFS channels can be helpful with 802.11ac and an 80MHz channel width because of the extra spectrum availability, but using these channels can result in your APs being slow to connect on the wireless network.

-The WatchGuard AP device is configured by default to select a wireless channel automatically.
-When you power on the WatchGuard AP device, it automatically scans the network and selects the wireless channel with the least amount of interference.
+The WatchGuard AP is configured by default to select a wireless channel automatically.
+When you power on the WatchGuard AP, it automatically scans the network and selects the wireless channel with the least amount of interference.

 You can also manually set your preferred channel.

-For more information. see Configure AP Device Radio Settings.
+For more information. see Configure AP Radio Settings.

 Use Wireless Deployment Maps to Find Channel Conflicts